The Ultimate Guide to Project Team Collaboration

 - What motivates this team member?
 What are their personal and professional goals?

 - Is this team member a good communicator?
-Are they an active listener?
+Are they active listeners?

 - Does this team member know other people on the team already?